russel-luber/hurricane-outages/README.md

 ## Fairness Analysis
 I wanted to see if my model predicts outages equally well across different regions in the U.S. Specifically, I was curious about whether its precision (how often the model correctly predicts a high-impact outage) is similar for West Coast versus East Coast states.
 We define a high-impact outage as an outage that affected at least 150,000 customers.
-- Does East Coast vs West Coast matter for our model's predictions?
+- Does East Coast vs. West Coast matter for our model's predictions?

 I ran a permutation test with 100 trials to see if the precision difference between these two groups is statistically significant.
 Hypotheses: